buyallmemes/blog-api/posts/20240422-testing-guideline.md

                                  .build();     //ugly target class is encapsulated
   ```

-* Don't Mock Getters
+* Don't Mock Getters.
   Just don’t.

-* Don't have Mocks return Mocks
+* Don't have Mocks return Mocks.
   Every time you do that, a fairy dies 🧚😢

-* Overuse of mocks leads to brittle tests and code that is difficult to maintain
+* Overuse of mocks leads to brittle tests and code that is difficult to maintain.

 It is perfectly fine to use _real classes_ instead of mocked interfaces.
 Mocked interfaces are hard to change - every API change will break **ALL** tests.
 Do yourself a favor, and don't solidify interfaces between components prematurely.
 This is especially true in the early stages of development.
-Mock a bit further from the class you are testing, and leave yourself room to wiggle.
+Mock a bit further from the class you are testing, and leave yourself a room to wiggle.
 Or even better - start with a small integration test.

 Assuming we have something like: